 As a testament to the durability of fresco, frescoes in the Villa dei Misteri in Pompei are not only still in existence, but are beautifully preserved and impressively modern for their age.

 There are many other fine examples of fresco in Italy.
 A person can barely turn a corner without being exposed to the long history of fresco in art.
 The fresco's popularity declined after the Renaissance until being revived in the 20th century by Mexican painters.
 These frescoes do not display the degree of technique as was shown by the Italian artists, but are also quite nice.
 For a while fresco was laid to the side because of its susceptibility to humidity.
 Fresco is now enjoying a renewal of interest due to the restoration of the Sistine Chapel in the 1980's.
 With climate control available in almost every home and the wonders of modern shipping technology, many people are discovering for the first time the enjoyment of owning a fresco painting.
 Frescoes today can be made in the traditional manner, removed from the wall, and shipped world wide (see www.frescoarte.com for more info).

 Fresco is much more than a painting technique.
 It is an exercise in patience, diligence, and skill.
 A large fresco can take weeks to complete as each and every layer must be handled with special care.
 Unlike an oil painting fresco encompasses many steps.
 From preparing the mortar, laying down the rough coat, covering it with a painting coat, smoothing the painting coat, preparing the pigments, transferring the design, and applying the pigment each and every step must be planned ahead of time.
 There is no room for mistake in fresco.
 A misplaced line or poor color choice can lead to that section of the fresco being destroyed and the whole process being started all over again.
 For more information on fresco technique go to (a Life in Italy sponsor) Italian fresco .
 Fresco artists practice their technique for years before their work fully blooms.
-Considering the hours of preparation and painting, and the unforgiving nature of the art itself it is a wonder that any artist would choose this method as a means of expression.
-Fresco is indeed a labor of love.
+Considering the hours of preparation and painting, and the unforgiving nature of the art itself, it is a wonder that any artist would choose this method as a means of expression.
+Fresco is indeed a labor of lov

 Written by: Jamie Sue Austin